haydenjameslee/aframe-lerp-component/README.md

 A linear interpolation component for [A-Frame](https://aframe.io).

-Changes the position, rotation, or scale when you call `el.setAttribute('position', ...)` from the current value to the new value in time `duration`.
+Changes the position, rotation, or scale when you call `el.setAttribute('position', ...)` from the current value to the new value.

-Use directly by calling `el.components.lerp.toPosition(from, to)`
+The time taken to interpolate to the new value is the time between the previous change and the most recent change.

 ![GIF Example](http://i.giphy.com/26xBP0MH0KHaCrhE4.gif)